 Indiana Fever forward Aliyah Boston was the first overall pick in 2023 and instantly proved to be a star in the WNBA.
-However, the Fever didn't quite have team success, got the No.1 pick yet again, and didn't pass up on an opportunity to pair Boston with Caitlin Clark.
+However, the Fever didn't quite have team success and ended up selecting Caitlin Clark with the first pick the following year.

 Together with veteran All-Star Kelsey Mitchell, they led Indiana back to the playoffs in their first season.
-With Mitchell re-signing, expectations were high for further improvement.
+With Mitchell re-signing, expectations are high for further improvement.

-Minutes after Howard announced her return to the Fever on Friday, Boston jumped on the comments.
+Minutes after Howard announced her return to the Fever on Friday, Boston jumped into the comments.

 "Let’s get it!!!🤩🤩🤩," Boston wrote.

-The betting odds per Bet365 for the Indiana Fever winning the championship is now at 9/1, giving them the fourth-best chance out of the 12 teams in the league.
-New York Liberty (2/1), Las Vegas Aces (5/2) and Minnesota Lynx (7/2) are now the only teams ahead of them as odds-on favorites to win the league.
+Bet365 has given the Indiana Fever a 9/1 chance of winning the championship, the fourth-best out of the 12 teams in the league.
+New York Liberty (2/1), Las Vegas Aces (5/2) and Minnesota Lynx (7/2) are the only teams ahead of them.

-Boston and Clark seemed to have sparked life back to the Fever after a torrid run of disappointment.
+Boston and Clark seemed to have sparked life back to the Fever after a torrid run.
 The management has certainly not slacked in providing them as much support as quickly as possible to extend their championship window.

 Aliyah Boston and Natasha Howard could become the best defensive frontcourt in the WNBA